-The key to a flattering neckline for big busts is that they create and break up the distance from chin to boob, meaning a big bust will not only look smaller but look higher.
-Wearing a high neckline like a round neck makes the bust appear like it’s sitting low because there’s no skin to break up the distance between chin boob.
+The key to a flattering neckline for big busts is to break up the distance from chin to the bottom of the bust, meaning a big bust will not only look smaller but appear to sit higher.
+Wearing a high neckline like a crew neck makes the bust appear like it’s sitting low because there’s no skin to break up the distance between chin and boob.
 Make sense?

-The high round neck
+The high round or crew neck

 This is a classic neckline that is always in fashion in my opinion.
 It’s sleeker and more sophisticated that its round-neck sister, and again is the perfect style for small busts (especially if you add a horizontal stripe to the mix) Boat necks work quite nicely on narrow shoulders because the horizontal line across the shoulder bone visually points to the shoulders.
 Again, if you’re narrow shouldered add a stripe and that’s tick, tick, tick.